 - You can submit your previously issued valid or expired un-mutilated passport, AND

-- Completed online passport application form DS-11.
+- Completed online passport application form DS-11 (Note: While filling out the form, you cannot currently list a “Country” when completing the “Emergency Contact” section on our forms.
+Please list an emergency contact in the United States.).
 You must complete and submit the form online.
 Then print a copy to bring to your appointment.

 - Proof of U.S. Citizenship (showing both parents’ names):A U.S. birth certificate, OR